ctmm-initiative/ctmmweb/help/movebank_download.md

 # Movebank data download

-1. In all Movebank studies, only a part of them have data visible to your account, which are labeled with `i_can_see_data`.
-Only these studies are listed in table `Movebank Studies`.
+1. In all Movebank studies, only a part of them have data visible to your account.
+Only these studies are listed.
-2. Not all studies have a valid number in `deployments`, `events` or `individuals`, that doesn't mean there is no data for download, just these information are not reported in the studies table.
+2. Some studies don't have a valid number in `deployments`, `events` or `individuals`, but still have data available.
-3. There is no way to predict whether a study have data to download.
+3. After clicking `Download`:
+	- Success download will have a notification and have the data previewed.

-The error page said you can download the data once agreed to the license terms, however there are several possible cases:\n1.
-You need to agree the license terms before downloading.
-Go to www.movebank.org and search by movebank ID, try downloading there. \n2.
-Some data are not in Movebank but in other database. \n3.
-Some study page simply report 'No data are available for download.' without explanations."
+	- Sometimes the response is a page saying once you agree the license term the data can be downloaded.
+You will need to go to www.movebank.org and search by Movebank ID, try downloading there.
+		+ There could be a pop up window asking to agree the license terms.
+After one time agreement you can download from Movebank or from the app later.
+		+ It's also possible there is actually no data available for download.
+The Movebank api response was not accurate in this case.